Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 25 November 2024 16.28.37 UTC
+- WIB: Senin, 25 November 2024 17.31.32 UTC
-- WITA: Senin, 25 November 2024 17.28.37 UTC
+- WITA: Senin, 25 November 2024 18.31.32 UTC
-- WIT: Senin, 25 November 2024 18.28.37 UTC
+- WIT: Senin, 25 November 2024 19.31.32 UTC

 Kutipan Inspiratif:
-"Take up one idea.
-Make that one idea your life - think of it, dream of it, live on that idea.
-Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
-This is the way to success."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: success
+Kategori: motivational